 - Identify where you stand.

-This will involve installing sensors and other equipment to gather data, and then compare it with some of the standardized values shared in the previous section.
+By installing sensors you gather data, and can compare with some of the standardized values shared in the previous section.
+ClevAir has choosen to use sensors from AirThings.

 - Improve where necessary.

-One sure-shot way of optimizing indoor climate is via demand-controlled ventilation (DCV).
-DCV can adjust your ventilation settings, based on real-time changes in factors like occupancy, temperature, CO2 levels, and outdoor weather.
+With correct data you will find avenues for improvement.
+In order to avoid over consumption you should optimize the indoor climate via demand-controlled ventilation (DCV).
+DCV adjust your ventilation based on real-time changes in factors like occupancy, temperature, CO2 levels, and outdoor weather.

 Read more: How building automation works with ClevAir